 After working Round 2, the hat should measure 2 inches in diameter; after crocheting Round 4, about 3 3/8 inches in diameter; after crocheting Round 6, about 4 1/4 inches in diameter.

 - beg = beginning

 - ch = chain

-- ch-1 sp = chain-1 space, the space formed when you crocheted a chain stitch in the previous row
+- ch-# sp = chain-# space; the space formed by the specified number of chain stitches in the previous row/rnd

 - rep = repeat

 - sl st = slip stitch

 - [ ] = repeat instructions within brackets as directed

 The ch st at the beginning of each round does not count as a stitch; it is used only to build up the height of the following round.

 Watch Now: How to Crochet an Easy Adult Beanie